HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 ### 2.1.1 Find Elbow Point

-The Stackover flow blog, [find the "elbow point" on an optimization curve with Python](https://stackoverflow.com/questions/51762514/find-the-elbow-point-on-an-optimization-curve-with-python), suggests to implement [Kneedle algorithm](https://kneed.readthedocs.io/en/stable/parameters.html) find the "elbow point" on an optimization curve with Python.
+The Stackover flow blog, [find the "elbow point" on an optimization curve with Python](https://stackoverflow.com/questions/51762514/find-the-elbow-point-on-an-optimization-curve-with-python), suggests to implement [Kneedle algorithm](https://kneed.readthedocs.io/en/stable/parameters.html) find the "elbow point" on an optimization curve with Python (also see the paper [Finding a “Kneedle” in a Haystack: Detecting Knee Points in System Behavior](https://raghavan.usc.edu/papers/kneedle-simplex11.pdf)).
 It shows ploting cost function vs number of cluster k and elblow point is at $k=5$.

 DBSCAN can used for outlier detection, but need to choose optimal eps.
 The paper [[Mohammed T. H. Elbatta and Wesam M. Ashour]][A dynamic Method for Discovering Density Varied Clusters] and [[Amir Masoud]][How to determine epsilon and MinPts parameters of DBSCAN clustering] proposed:
  1. Calculate paired distances among all the data points